Replacement relief: what can landlords claim for wear and tear?

 What you can’t claim for

-Replacement of domestic items relief cannot be claimed for holiday lettings or if you use the Rent a Room Scheme.
-Replacement relief is also not applicable to the initial purchase of any household items.
-You can find more information and details about some additional conditions in the government’s Property Income Manual.
+Replacement of domestic items relief cannot be claimed for furnished holiday lets or if you use the Rent a Room Scheme.
+You also can’t claim replacement relief for the initial purchase of any household items, or if you’ve already claimed capital allowances for them.
+You can find more details in the government’s Property Income Manual.

-There are also some restrictions regarding the type of items that may be claimed for under replacement relief.
-Fixtures, which include any boiler or water-filled radiator, basins, toilets, baths and built-in furniture, are not considered to be domestic items and therefore cannot be claimed for.
+Not all household items may be claimed for under replacement relief.
+Fixtures, which include any boiler or water-filled radiator, basins, toilets, baths and built-in furniture, are not considered to be domestic items and can’t be claimed for.

 Calculating the amount you can claim

-To calculate the amount you can claim as a deduction under replacement of domestic items relief, you should:
+To calculate the amount you can deduct under replacement of domestic items relief, you should:

-- take the cost of the equivalent replacement item (capped at the cost of the original item)
+- take the cost of the equivalent replacement item (usually capped at the cost of the original item)

-- add this to any charges incurred when disposing of the old item or acquiring the new item.
-For example, collection fees by a recycling specialist, installation costs or delivery costs charged by the retailer
+- add this to any charges incurred when disposing of the old item or acquiring the new item

 - deduct the amount received if the old item is sold or part-exchanged from the total

-Replacement relief replaced the Wear and Tear Allowance
+Is replacement relief the same as the Wear and Tear Allowance?

-Replacement of domestic items relief was introduced in April 2016 to replace the Wear and Tear Allowance.
+Replacement of domestic items relief was introduced in April 2016 to replace the Wear and Tear Allowance with a “more consistent and fairer” system.
 The Wear and Tear Allowance meant that landlords with fully furnished properties could claim 10% of their net rent each year to contribute to the replacement of domestic items.
-Replacement of domestic items relief was designed to offer a fairer and more consistent system.
+Any replacements incurred from 6th April 2016 must claim replacement relief.

-The Wear and Tear Allowance should not be confused with ‘fair wear and tear’, which is a separate policy that may appear within a property rental agreement.
-In this context, fair wear and tear relates to the condition a dwelling is left in when the tenant vacates the property.
-Fair wear and tear refers to any defects or degradation to the property or its contents that are deemed to have occurred as a result of reasonable use during the tenant’s rental period.
-For example, minor scuffing on paintwork or wearing to carpets may be considered fair wear and tear and, as such, will not result in the landlord making deductions from the deposit.
+Note: The Wear and Tear Allowance should not be confused with ‘fair wear and tear’, which is a separate policy that may appear within a property rental agreement.
+In this context, fair wear and tear refers to the condition a dwelling is left in when the tenant vacates the property.
+Fair wear and tear refers to any damage to the property or its contents that is deemed to have occurred as a result of reasonable use during the tenant’s rental period.
+For example, minor scuffing on paintwork or wearing to carpets may be considered fair wear and tear and will not result in the landlord making deductions from the deposit.

 Introducing FreeAgent for Landlords

 If you’re wondering how to manage your tax obligations as a landlord, then FreeAgent can help.
-We’ve built a new version of our award-winning accounting software that’s designed specifically for landlords.
-FreeAgent for Landlords will help you manage your property finances and submit Self Assessment to HMRC.
-Find out more.
+FreeAgent for Landlords will help you manage your property finances and submit your Self Assessment tax return to HMRC.

 Disclaimer: The content included in this blog post is based on our understanding of tax law at the time of publication.
 It may be subject to change and may not be applicable to your circumstances, so should not be relied upon.
 You are responsible for complying with tax law and should seek independent advice if you require further information about the content included in this blog post.
 If you don't have an accountant, take a look at our directory to find a FreeAgent Practice Partner based in your local area.